Redding, California

-Redding is the economic and cultural capital of the Shasta Cascade region of Northern California and the county seat of Shasta County.
+Redding is a city in and the county seat of Shasta County, California, and the economic and cultural capital of the Shasta Cascade region of Northern California.
 Redding lies along the Sacramento River, 162 mi north of Sacramento, and 120 mi south of California's northern border with Oregon.
-Its population is 95,542 as of the 2022 census, up from 89,861 from the 2010 census.
+Its population was 93,611 at the 2020 census.

 Etymology

-During the Gold Rush, the area that now comprises Redding was called Poverty Flats.
+During the California gold rush, the area that now comprises Redding was called Poverty Flats.
 In 1868 the first land agent for the Central Pacific Railroad, a former Sacramento politician named Benjamin Bernard Redding, bought property in Poverty Flats on behalf of the railroad so that it could build a northern terminus there.
 In the process of building the terminus, the railroad also built a town in the same area, which they named Redding in honor of Benjamin Redding.

-In 1874 there was a dispute over the name by local legislators and it was changed for a time to Reading, in order to honor Pierson B. Reading, who arrived in the area in 1843, owned the Buenaventura land grant on which Redding sits, and had died only a few years before, in 1868.
+In 1874, there was a dispute over the name by local legislators and it was changed for a time to Reading, in order to honor Pierson B. Reading, who arrived in the area in 1843, owned the Buenaventura land grant on which Redding sits, and had died only a few years before, in 1868.
 The name was officially changed back to Redding by 1880.

 History

 Indigenous culture

-Before European settlers came to the area, it was inhabited by a tribe of Native Americans called the Wintu.
+The area is inhabited by a tribe of Native Americans called the Wintu.
 At their height, the Wintu had as many as 239 villages in the Shasta County area.

 Spanish and Mexican eras

-Although Europeans had been to California as early as 1542, when Juan Cabrillo sailed to what is now the San Diego Bay, the indigenous natives were probably the only inhabitants of far Northern California region until Russian fur trappers came through the area in 1815.
+Although Europeans had been to California as early as 1542, when Juan Cabrillo sailed to what is now San Diego Bay, indigenous natives long remained the only inhabitants of the Northern California region.

 The first European settlement in the area was established in 1844 by Pierson B. Reading, an early California pioneer who received a Rancho Buena Ventura Mexican land grant for 26,632 acre that is now covered by Redding and Cottonwood, California.
 At the time, it was the northernmost nonnative settlement in California.